 - Centro (Old PV) – Filled with smaller homes, residential areas, the Malecon (oceanfront promenade) runs along here.
 The Malecon itself has many restaurants and bars and even street vendors.
 This area is on the north side of the River Cuale and offers affordable accommodation and many things to do and see.

-- Centro (Romantic Zone) – located on the south side of the River Cuale, you’ll find numerous bars, cafes, restaurants and Los Muertos Beach.
+- Centro (Romantic Zone) – located on the south side of the River Cuale, you’ll find numerous bars, cafes, restaurants, and Los Muertos Beach.
 This area is very popular with a large gay community.
-The accommodation ranges from budget to top end.
+The accommodation ranges from budget to high end.